sourcebots/sbot/docs/source/api/index.rst

 test them quickly.

 ..
-Hint:: If this file is missing or incorrectly named, your robot won’t do anything.
+Hint:: If this file is missing or incorrectly named, your robot won't do anything.
 No log file will be created.

 Start Button
 ------------